MicrosoftDocs/dynamics365smb-docs/business-central/admin-teams-integration.md

 You can also use information barriers to prevent individuals or groups from communicating with each other.
 To learn more, see [Information barriers in Microsoft Teams](/microsoftteams/information-barriers-in-teams).

 Data loss prevention features in the Microsoft 365 Security & Compliance Center can't be applied specifically to cards.
-But they can be applied to the chat messages that contain the cards. <!-- To track upcoming advanced features that include enabling DLP for cards, see [https://www.microsoft.com/en-us/microsoft-365/roadmap?featureid=67093](https://www.microsoft.com/en-us/microsoft-365/roadmap?featureid=67093).-->
+But they can be applied to the chat messages that contain the cards.

 ### Responding to data requests

 You allow team members and team owners to delete messages that contain sensitive cards by setting up messaging policies, like: **Owners can delete sent messages** and **Users can delete sent messages**.
-For more information, see [Manage messaging policies in Teams](/microsoftteams/messaging-policies-in-teams).
+Learn more at [Manage messaging policies in Teams](/microsoftteams/messaging-policies-in-teams).

 Content search and eDiscovery compliance features in the Microsoft 365 Security & Compliance Center can also be applied to cards.

 Because card data in Teams is a copy of data in [!INCLUDE [prod_short](includes/prod_short.md)], you can also use [!INCLUDE [prod_short](includes/prod_short.md)] features to export a customer’s data if requested.
-For more information about privacy in [!INCLUDE [prod_short](includes/prod_short.md)], see [Privacy FAQ for Business Central Customers](/dynamics365/business-central/dev-itpro/security/privacyfaq).
+Learn more  about privacy in [!INCLUDE [prod_short](includes/prod_short.md)] in [Privacy FAQ for Business Central Customers](/dynamics365/business-central/dev-itpro/security/privacyfaq).

 ## Show or hide record data on cards